 - You’re more likely to run into a fake reviewer when reading corporate-owned publications.
 54% of the corporate-owned publications in our dataset have been classified as fake reviewers.

 - No corporate publication is “Highly Trusted” according to our data and trust ratings.
-Out of the 202 corporate publications, there isn’t a single one that manages a Trust Rating of 90%.
-The highest Trust Rating a corporate publication earns is 82.4%.
+Out of the 201 corporate publications, there isn’t a single one that manages a Trust Rating of 90%.
+The highest Trust Rating a corporate publication earns is 82.4% (Sound Guys).

 - Corporate publications dominate web traffic despite being extremely unhelpful.
-Of the 973 million total monthly visits every site in our dataset sees combined, corporate publications receive 85% of that traffic.
+Of the 1.14 billion total monthly visits every site in our dataset sees combined, corporate publications receive 86% of that traffic.

 - You have a better chance of getting useful information from an independent publication – but not by much.
 6.8% of the independent sites we researched are trustworthy or highly trustworthy, while just 4.9% of corporate sites are trustworthy (and not a single one is highly trusted.)

-- Future owns the most publications out of any of the corporate media companies in our dataset, and has the most fake reviewers as well.
-Of the 27 publications they have, 17 of them are fake reviewers, including major outlets like TechRadar, GamesRadar, What HiFi? and Windows Central.
+- Future owns the most publications out of any of the corporate media companies in our dataset and has the most fake reviewers as well.
+Of the 29 publications they have, 17 of them are fake reviewers, including major outlets like TechRadar, GamesRadar, What HiFi? and Windows Central.

 - A staggering 35% of the total traffic that Dotdash Meredith’s publications receive goes directly to Fake Reviewers, including websites like Lifewire, The Spruce and Better Homes & Gardens.

-- Example: Goodhousekeeping has a troubling amount of fake testing plaguing 59% of the categories that Good Housekeeping claims to test.
+- Example: Good Housekeeping has a troubling amount of fake testing plaguing 10 of their 18 categories.

 - Only one publication owned by Hearst manages a Trust Rating higher than 50%, and that’s Runner’s World.
 Unfortunately, even it can’t break 60%, with a Trust Rating of just 59.98%

-- 6 of the 7 premium brands we analyzed from billion dollar conglomerate Conde Nast faked their product tests including WIRED, Vogue and GQ.
+- 5 of the 6 brands we analyzed from billion-dollar conglomerate Conde Nast faked their product tests including WIRED, GQ and Epicurious.

-- Wired is faking their reviews with a 32.36% trust rating across the 26 categories it covers.
-Worse still, of the 21 categories they claim to test in, 15 of them have faked testing.
+- WIRED is faking their reviews with a 32.36% trust rating across the 26 categories it covers.
+Worse still, of the categories we investigated, 15 of them have faked testing.

-- Valnet is the only major parent company to have fewers publications faking their testing than not.
-Unfortunately, the 5 they own that aren’t faking their testing often aren’t testing at all, and none of them are classified higher than Not Trusted.
+- Valnet is the only major parent company to have fewer publications faking their testing than not.
+Unfortunately, the 5 they own that aren’t faking their testing often aren’t testing at all, and none of them are classified better than Not Trusted.

 - Valnet also earns the very bizarre accolade of receiving the least amount of traffic to publications labeled Fake Reviewers, meaning consumers are less likely to be served fake testing – unfortunately, the rest of the traffic is going entirely you publications that are Not Trusted.

-Below is a table of the top 15 media conglomerates that dominate the product and tech review industry.
-For our study, we analyzed publications from the biggest one, DotDash/Meredith, as well as Hearst (the oldest), Conde Nast (the most well known), and Future (almost $1 Billion in revenue) and Valnet ($534.1 million)
+Below is a table of the top 5 media conglomerates that dominate the product and tech review space.
+For our study, we analyzed publications from Future (the largest by number of publications), DotDash Meredith (the leader in traffic), Valnet (the youngest), Hearst (the oldest), and Condé Nast (the most well-known).
+This breakdown highlights their scale, influence, and estimated reach within the industry.

 Parent Company | Number of Publications | Estimated Annual Revenue | Monthly Estimated Traffic (Similar Web) |